CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/07-Load-Balancing-methods.md

 There are two types of load balancing methods:

- **1. Breath first**: Breadth-first load balancing distributes new user sessions across all available session hosts in the host pool.
+ **1. Breadth first**: Breadth-first load balancing distributes new user sessions across all available session hosts in the host pool.

  **2. Depth first**:  Depth-first load balancing distributes new user sessions to an available session host with the highest number of connections but has not reached its maximum session limit threshold.